 Alternative 1 would occur in the city of Eastvale just southeast of the intersection of Hellman Avenue and Shoreham Street in Riverside County, California (Figure 3).
-The proposed Alternative 1 design consists of a compacted earth fill dike, approximately 1,750 feet in length.
+The proposed Alternative 1 design consists of a compacted earth fill dike, approximately 1,859 feet in length.
 The dike would have a maximum height of 18 feet with an average height of approximately 8 feet above existing grade.
 The dike would consist of approximately 30,000 cubic yards of compacted fill.
 The crest width at the top of the dike would be 21 feet wide and sides would slope at 2.25 horizontal feet to one vertical foot on each side of the dike (2.25H:1V).
 Both the landward-facing and reservoir sides of the dike would be armored with 18 inch thick riprap with a 12 inch thick layer of bedding.

 The dike would also be equipped with 15 foot wide asphalt paved road at the crest, and aggregate base course access roads along the landward and reservoir facing toes of the dike.
 There will be extensive site grading, a culvert and open concrete channels to ensure positive drainage off-site.
+The concrete-lined channels collect water from existing development on the land side of the dike and directs it to the two 48-inch RCP culverts that pass through the dike.
+The RCP culverts will be gated and allow the ponding area on the land side of the dike to drain to the reservoir side of the dike through and over a 245-ft long riprap-lined channel.

-At the south end, the dike would abut the existing raised ground of the residential tract (Tract No. 31961) in a nearly east-west direction.
+A secant pile wall consisting of four-foot diameter poured concrete piles, seventy-five foot in depth and approximately 267 ft in length, will be constructed parallel to the existing residential concrete wall at the south tie-in of the dike and will be flushed to the proposed dike elevation 567 ft to protect an existing sewer line in place.
 The dike would then turn north across an unnamed drainage, a tributary to Mill Creek and former dairy land and then turn west and parallel the southern edge of residential tracts (Tract No. 30905 and Tract 29997), ending just west of Port Arthur Drive (Figure 3).